theganyo/usergrid-objects-node/README.md

 Usergrid Objects for Node.js
 ============================

-Creates an Object wrapper similar to Ruby on Rails for simplified access to the Usergrid database from Node.js.
+A persistence library inspired by Ruby on Rails for accessing the Apache Usergrid database from Node.js.
 Supports the following methods:

 Class methods